sosy-lab/cpachecker/test/programs/simple/mpor/README.md

 All preprocessed `.i` files were simplified and unnecessary type and function definitions were removed s.t. file sizes are kept to a minimum.
+The property paths of all `.yml` files were changed to point towards the property files in the CPAchecker repository.